Sage/streamlinejs/FAQ.md

 ### Why do the built-in streamline functions (`array.forEach_`, `map_`, etc.) have `_` as first parameter rather than last?

 Because it makes it easier to deal with optional parameters.

+It also make it easier to check that the `_` is passed to every async call.
+You don't have to look at the end of the paramter list.

+The standard node convention is to have the callback as last parameter.
+You should follow this convention if you design libraries for a general node audience.
+But you may choose to pass the callback as first parameter if you design private APIs or if you target a more restricted audience of streamline programmers.

 ### Can a streamline function take optional parameters?

 Yes but you have to be careful with the special `arguments` variable.
 You cannot pass it blindly to another call with `apply`.
-You have to use the `flows.apply` helper function.
+You have to use the streamline `apply_` built-in function instead.
 See its documentation.

 ### It does not work and I'm not even getting an exception.
 What's going on?